 One big advantage of acrylics and oils is that you can build up thick impasto that will help convey a three-dimensional look.
 Other media such as watercolor and pastels lack this quality.

-My advice is to apply thick paint in the foreground and gradually go thinner with the paint as the planes recede, leaving just a thin layer in the most distant background.
+My oil painting tips in this area start with applying thick paint in the foreground and gradually go thinner with the paint as the planes recede, leaving just a thin layer in the most distant background.
 Add blobs of paint on tree trunks, rocks, flowers and protruding leaf clusters.